dotnet/csharplang/proposals/csharp-9.0/function-pointers.md

 The first bullet of inference from `Ui` to `Vi` is modified to:

-> * If `Ui` is not known to be a reference type or a function pointer type then an _exact inference_ is made
+> * If `U` is not a function pointer type and `Ui` is not known to be a reference type, or if `U` is a function pointer type and `Ui` is not known to be
+>   a function pointer type or a reference type, then an _exact inference_ is made

 Then, added after the 3rd bullet of inference from `Ui` to `Vi`: